 Also know that during the day both you and your neighbors have the right to enjoy the peace and quiet of being at home.
 Citations may occur if your decibel levels exceed 55 from 7 a.m.-11 p.m. or 50 decibels from 11 p.m.-7 a.m.
 Note that 50 decibels is roughly the level of conversational speech.
-You may consider getting a decibel reader app for your phone to monitor your noise level at the edge of your property.
+You may consider getting a decibel reader app (check out Decibel X) for your phone to monitor your noise level at the edge of your property.

 Get to know your neighbors

 Boulder is a great city to live in.
 Many neighborhoods are a combination of students, both undergraduate and graduate, and community members, including families with young children.
 Everyone plays a part in your neighborhood’s well-being.
 Take time this summer to introduce yourself and get to know your neighbors.
 Share contact information cards so your neighbors can easily contact you if they have concerns.

 To learn more about ordinances and helpful tips about living in Boulder, check out the Off-Campus Housing & Neighborhood Relations website.
 The Off-Campus Living Orientation is a course created to help students prepare for life off campus, avoid tickets and citations and get involved in the Boulder community.